Hadi493/cg-fish-prompt/README.md

 ```

 ### ⚠️ Important: Customize Your Aliases
 Please make sure to review the config.fish file and update the aliases according to your Linux distribution.
-    Note: Default aliases are pre-configured for Arch-based systems.### Aliases
+Note: Default aliases are pre-configured for Arch-based systems.

+### Custom Aliases

 For Debian
 ```bash